About the Show

 Paul Gilmartin

-From 1995 to 2011 Paul Gilmartin co-hosted TBS’ Dinner and a Movie, and has been a stand-up comedian since 1987.
-His credits include Comedy Central Presents: Paul Gilmartin, numerous Bob and Tom albums, comedy festivals and the Late Show with Craig Ferguson.
-He is also a frequent guest on the Adam Carolla podcast, performing political satire as right-wing Congressman Richard Martin.
+From 1995 to 2011 Paul Gilmartin co-hosted TBS’ Dinner and a Movie.
+As a standup he has appeared 0n Comedy Central Presents: Paul Gilmartin and numerous other shows that everyone has since forgotten.
+He is a frequent guest on the Jimmy Dore Show performing political satire as right-wing Congressman Richard Martin.
+He is the host/producer of the Mental Illness Happy Hour podcast.